 Academic degree programs are administered by seven colleges at the University.
-Six of them (Agricultural Sciences; Arts and Sciences; Business and Economics; Engineering; Health and Nursing Sciences; and Human Resources, Education, and Public Policy) offer both undergraduate and graduate degrees.
+Six of them (Agriculture and Natural Resources; Arts and Science; Business and Economics; Engineering; Health and Nursing Sciences; Human Resources, Education, and Public Policy) offer both undergraduate and graduate degrees.
 The remaining college, Marine Studies, offers graduate degrees only.
-A complete list of undergraduate degree programs is presented on pages vi-vii of this catalog.
+A complete list of our extensive undergraduate degree programs is presented on pages vi-vii of this catalog.

 Through the Parallel Program, a special partnership between the University of Delaware and Delaware Technical & Community College, students can earn credits toward University degrees at campuses in Wilmington, Dover and Georgetown.
-For part-time students, the University's Division of Continuing Education offers courses throughout the state.
+The Division of Continuing Education extends the opportunities of the University to students throughout the state.